 - Pinch of cayenne( optional)

-Preheat the oven to 425 F with the oven rack in the middle position.
-Put a popover pan on the oven rack and have a baking sheet ready.
+Preheat the oven to 425 F. With the oven rack in the middle position, place a popover pan in the oven and have a baking sheet ready.

 Combine all the ingredients in a blender until completely smooth.
 Remove the popover mold from the oven ( be careful it is hot) and set it on the baking sheet.
 Brush the insides of the popover molds lavishly with oil.